What is Leukoencephalopathy with Brain Stem and Spinal Cord Involvement and Lactate Elevation (LBSL)?

 How is LBSL diagnosed?

 LBSL is diagnosed on the basis of the clinical symptoms in combination with specific MRI and magnetic resonance spectroscopy (MRS) findings.
-The MRI shows a distinctive pattern of white matter abnormalities in the brain together with abnormalities of specific sensory and motor tracts in the brainstem and the spinal cord (see our fact sheet on the MRI for more information).
+The MRI shows a distinctive pattern of white matter abnormalities in the brain together with abnormalities of specific sensory and motor tracts in the brainstem and the spinal cord.
 MRS is a special technique to measure the concentration of metabolites in the brain.
 In LBSL an elevated lactate is most often found, which is indicative of mitochondrial dysfunction.
 Subsequently, DNA analysis can identify the genetic defect in DARS2.

 How is LBSL treated?